miguellacerda/drlnd-project1/Report.md

 - Hyperparameter optimisation

-  Many hyperparameters listed above were treated as fixed.
+  Many of the hyperparameters listed above were treated as fixed.
 These could be tuned to improve performance.

 - Duelling DQN or other learning algorithms